Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Step 1 – Using a piece of cardstock or cardboard, make a template for your Christmas tree.
 I used a ruler to measure about 7 inches on each long side.

-Step 2 – I angled the lines to form a point and it becomes a simple Christmas tree.
+Step 2 – I angled the lines to form a point, and it became a simple Christmas tree.
 I drew a line with the ruler across the bottom to make the shape of a tree.
 Then I made a small trunk by hand.
+Cut out our Christmas tree template.

 Step 3 – Lay your template on top of the felt, starting at an edge.
 Trace around the tree template.
 I used a Sharpie.
-Line each tree up against one another along the straight lines.
+Line each tree up against the others along the straight lines.
 I got 10 trees – barely – on each place mat.

 Step 4 – Cut out each tree with sharp sewing scissors.
 They don’t have to be perfect.
 You can trim any extra felt when you place two felt trees together.